Local Food EaterAuthor

-(Gerry Furth-Sides) “Souk” (market in Arabic) is an intriguing enough name but what brings people back to the recently opened Souk Shawarma Cafe is the soul-filled food of chef partners (Syrian-American ) Andrew Faour and (Jamaican-American) Matt Carpenter.
+(Gerry Furth-Sides) “Souk” (market in Arabic) is an intriguing enough name to draw restaurant.
+What brings people back to the recently opened Souk Shawarma Cafe is the soul-filled food of chef partners (Syrian-American ) Andrew Faour and (Jamaican-American) Matt Carpenter.

 Souk stands as the only U.S. restaurant where you can find wood burning shawarma over a horizontal rotisserie offering seven different kinds of shawarma including chicken, duck, beef, lamb, soujouk and merguez, as well as a vegan soy protein.
 The partners patterned the authentic Middle Eastern cafe on the casual strolling market.
 They recently added to their evolving menu a house-made Aleppo-style and a Merguez Moroccan-style lamb sausage.

-“Both Matthew and I have travelled all around the world, taking our experiences with spices and pairings with us,” reports Chef Andrew.
+“Both Matthew and I each travelled all around the world, bringing back experiences with spices and pairings with us,” reports Chef Andrew.
 “These new sausages combine our own visions with traditional preparations.”

-concept.
-It is our brain-child — two chefs who have spent their time on the line, in the trenches, working the typical chef 8-day work week with 18+ hour days.
+concept, our brain-child of two chefs who have spent their time on the line, in the trenches, working the typical chef 8-day work week with 18+ hour days.
 It is the type of restaurant concept serving the type of food that we want to eat after a long shift.
 It is the ‘perfect little concept’ that we always wanted to have.
 It is our ‘taco truck,’ and has our heart and soul in every detail, every aspect, every recipe — with every detail pondered over.”

 This time around Andrew’s Syrian background comes to the fore.
 The “secret force” for the shawarma is a horizontal rotisserie grill which keeps moisture in the meat as it is being basted in its own juices while being cooked.
 Chef Matt is happy because he gets to “play” with his favorite ingredient, duck, which stars on the grill menu along with beef, lamb and chicken.

-Without exclaiming over each dish, let’s just say that Chef Roberta Deen, Capers Catering Owner and former Bon Appetit Magazine recipe tester, and I were silent as we relished each and every one of the the wraps and side dishes… for a long time.
-All were filled with vibrant, perfectly balanced flavors and the unexpected pop of the spices and herbs, characteristic of the food of Chef Andrew and Chef Matt that we loved so much in their other menus.
-The dishes lived up to the mission statement on the wall of SPICE, FIRE and SOUL.
+Chef Roberta Deen, Capers Catering Owner and former Bon Appetit Magazine recipe tester, and I were silent as we relished a sampling of the wraps and side dishes.
+Each one was filled with vibrant, perfectly balanced flavors and the characteristic unexpected pop of the spices and herbs that Chef Andrew and Chef Matt became known for at their previous venues.
+The food lived up to the mission statement on the wall of SPICE, FIRE and SOUL.
 Laughed Matt, “we honor traditions and we do this by infusing a new take on the familiar dishes and flavors of the middle east here.”

 The descriptions alone are mouth-watering.
 All natural Duck Shawarma ($9.99 for a wrap and $2 extra for a plate with salad), mixed with all natural hormone free turkey is marinated in Souk’s signature wet marinade and served with piquillo peppers, fig spread, oven-blistered tomatoes, house-made garlic sauce and Souk mix.
 Laughs Chef Matt, “we have to mix it with turkey or we’d have a $30 wrap here.”
 The duck leg and thigh are used for a more hearty dark meat flavor, and the fig chutney adds to the richness.